 Capstone (Spring): A minimum of 51 masteries are required for the Capstone.
 Students will not graduate without meeting the minimum requirements as outlined by the ARRT.
-These are minimum requirements in order to obtain a B (80%) grade.
+These are minimum requirements in order to become board eligible.

 A maximum of eight mandatory procedures and any elective procedure may be simulated if demonstration on patients is not feasible.
-Simulations will be considered for fall semester if deemed necessary by the clinical instructor and clinical coordinator.
+Simulations will be considered for winter semester if deemed necessary by the clinical instructor and clinical coordinator.
 See Section X.